Most US schools teach little to nothing about Asian American history and it hurts everyone, experts say - KION546

 Education researchers say that denying AAPI students education about their own history not only inhibits their knowledge, it is detrimental to their identity as Americans.

-Sohyun An, a professor of elementary and early childhood education at Kennesaw University in Georgia, has researched AAPI history education across ten states including, Georgia, California, New Jersey and Texas.
+Sohyun An, a professor of elementary and early childhood education at Kennesaw State University in Georgia, has researched AAPI history education across 10 states, including, Georgia, California, New Jersey and Texas.
 She found that if there was any mention of Asian American history, it was mostly limited to the internment of Japanese Americans during World War II and Chinese immigration and their participation in building railroads.

 Although people of Asian descent have been part of the fabric of the US since its early days, that isn’t taught to students, she said.
 Instead, the lessons teach that Asian Americans are perpetual foreigners, according to An.